James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

 It is not uncommon for a commodity to go up, or down, ten days in a row.

-For Option Sellers, James Cordier's natural gas position is an example of this, as the commodity went up 60% in one week, which is astronomical.
+For Option Sellers, James Cordier's natural gas position is an example of this, as the commodity went up 60% in one week.

 When you trade commodities, they are inherently more risky than equities.
 Option Sellers did not properly manage its risk when trading options on natural gas.